rh3mie/Campaign-Finance-Expenditure-Database/README.md

 - ```report_types```: Types of reports filed for campaign finance expenditures
 - ```report_websites```: URLs where reports are publicly accessible
 - ```addresses```: Address information for payees
+-
 This system uses foreign keys to maintain clarity, consistency, and navigability across all data relationships.
-The structuring of this database also allows there to be reduced redundancy through normalization, scalability for other cities/ future datasets, and query creation to be simpler for deep analysis.
+The structuring of this database also reduces redundancy through normalization, enables scalability for other cities/future datasets, and simplifies query creation for deep analysis.

 ## Data Cleaning and Normalization
-The raw dataset contained many duplicate transactions, creating a large mess of mixed attributes, making analysis difficult.
+The raw dataset contained many duplicate transactions, creating a large, mixed set of attributes and making analysis difficult.
 To clean and normalize the data, we:
 - Extracted only meaningful entities (payees, expenditure types, etc)
 - Normalized data into separate tables (1NF -> 3NF)
 - Removed redundancies, nulls, and repetitive values